 - A poor driving record.

-Family driver cases are a bit easier for Orlando personal injury attorneys to establish in court, because of the family purpose doctrine.
+Family driver cases are a bit easier for Orlando car accident attorneys to establish in court, because of the family purpose doctrine.

 Dram Shop Liability